smith-sj/27/README.md

 ### PILLARS

+#### Example:
-3 x's are stacked on top of each other; this is called a "pillar" and is awarded 2 points.
+3 tokens are stacked on top of each other; this is called a "pillar" and is awarded 2 points.

 ```
 | | | |